-We couldn’t end this article without making mention of Safe Home Sunday—a similar initiative, but for Protestants!
-Like Safe Haven Sunday, this event is also held on a chosen Sunday each year and is designed to educate families about pornography in the home.
-The trilogy of books mentioned above have also been tailored for Safe Home Sunday!
+We couldn’t end this article without mentioning our Safe Haven Sunday efforts for general Christian audiences!
+This event is also held on a chosen Sunday each year and is designed to educate families about pornography in the home.

 In Alberta, Canada, Kneehill Addiction Recovery Network (KARN for short) aims to see all churches in their county aware, equipped, and engaged in the area of addictions.
-They partnered with Trochu Baptist Church and Linden Alliance Church to host two Safe Home Sundays this past February and March.
-Around 40 people total came to these events and learned about online safety and how to start open conversations with their children.
+They partnered with Trochu Baptist Church and Linden Alliance Church to host two Safe Haven Sundays.

 Kaitlynn, from KARN, helped plan these events and says, “We’re excited that more and more churches in our area are expressing interest in talking about the all-too-often taboo topic of pornography with their congregations.
 Pray that the desire to become more authentic and real would become the norm in our rural county.”

 So, there you have it!
-Safe Haven Sunday and Safe Home Sunday are two incredible initiatives that have reached families across the United States and beyond!
+Safe Haven Sunday is an incredible initiative that has reached families across the United States and beyond!
 We are excited to have more arch/dioceses and churches join in the coming months and fight hard to make parents and children aware of the dangers of pornography.